Please allow time for the images to download!

 |

-Early and super nice miniature drake Mallard by unknown by me maker (but I think its a very early style Joe Fallon), probably Harve de Grace or Cecil County area of MD.
-I showed to several knowledgeable upper bay collectors and all didnt know who made but did think probably Harve de Grace area or Cecil County.
+Early and super nice miniature drake Mallard by the late Joe Fallon (1899-1974), Harve de Grace or Cecil County, MD.
 Excellent and thick all original paint and condition.
 Nice feather painting style.
 Very strong, dry and clean surface on this one with nice patina.
 Measures approx just under 5 inches long on walnut base.
-A well known collector of early miniatures in MD didnt know maker but said he had a pair of mini Widgeon by same maker but never knew who made them.
-A excellent puddle duck species mini decoy by one of the Upper Chesapeake Bay makers, a area where usually only mini Canvasbacks are found.
+A well known collector of early miniatures in MD said Joe made these and would give to bartender to sell and pay down his "tab".
+A excellent puddle duck species mini decoy by one of the known Upper Chesapeake Bay makers, a area where usually only mini Canvasbacks are found.
 A very scarce and early mini for any collection.
 More pics avail. |

 ![]() ![]() ![]() ![]() |